Deal Origination System

 Module 3: Relationship Pipeline CRM P0

-The equivalent of Light's exchange flow monitoring — but instead of tracking token flows, you're tracking relationship flows.
-Every broker, CPA, lawyer, banker, and advisor is a "wallet" in your system.
-You need to track: last contact date, deal quality of referrals, conversion rate, and relationship health.
+Every broker, CPA, lawyer, banker, and advisor is a node in your system.
+Track: last contact date, deal quality of referrals, conversion rate, relationship health.
+Stale relationships (>30 days no contact) are dead relationships.
+The CRM enforces discipline.

 CRM Architecture (Notion or HubSpot)